 Dealing with acne can be tough.
 So tough, in fact, that it can make some people anxious or depressed.
 That’s why emotional support and a sense of community can be immensely helpful, and in this day and age that’s not difficult to find.
 Google some acne forums, or join some acne groups on social media.
 Usually, these communities all share a common problem and are very kind and supportive.
 Besides, they’re clued in into which products work, which don’t, and can offer tons of no-nonsense, first-hand advice.

 When considering makeup removers, go for the oil free ones.
 That way you don’t run the risk of clogging up your pores and getting a fresh acne inflammation.
+Additionally, consider giving natural cleansers a shot.
+No oils and no synthetic chemicals, what's not to love?

 If your hair is long, it’s better to keep it away from your face, regardless of how clean it is.
 Even clean hair can cause undue irritation to healthy skin by constantly brushing against it.